 Selected Publications

-E. coli Chemotaxis is Information Limited.
-Henry H. Mattingly, Keita Kamino, Benjamin B. Machta, Thierry Emonet (2021), Accepted to Nature Physics.
+Escherichia coli chemotaxis is information limited.
+Henry H. Mattingly, Keita Kamino, Benjamin B. Machta, Thierry Emonet.
+Nature Physics 17, 1426–1431 (2021).

-Surface Densities Prewet a near Critical Membrane.
-Mason Rouches, Sarah L. Veatch, Benjamin B. Machta (2021), Accepted to Proceedings of the National Academy of Sciences
+Surface densities prewet a near critical membrane.
+Mason Rouches, Sarah L. Veatch, Benjamin B. Machta.
+Proceedings of the National Academy of Sciences 118 (40) e2103401118 (2021).

 Irriversibility in dynamical phases and transitions.
 Daniel S. Seara, Benjamin B. Machta, Michael S. Murrell.
-Nature Communications.
-12 392 (2021) pdf
+Nature Communications 12 392 (2021) pdf

 Energy Dissipation Bounds in Autonomous Thermodynamic Systems.
 Samuel J. Bryant, Benjamin B. Machta.
-Proceedings of the National Academy of Sciences.
-117 (7), 3478-3483 (2020), pdf
+Proceedings of the National Academy of Sciences 117 (7), 3478-3483 (2020), pdf